caelancollins/piDash/README.md

 Final Desired Functionality: _TBD_

-Implemented Technologies: _TBD_
+Implemented Technologies: _As of April 13_
 * RaspianOS on a RaspberryPi 2 Model B
 * Python web scraper
-* (Proposed): In order to limit the actual workload on Raspberry Pi, perform all parsing on an Amazon EC2 instance, and have Raspberry Pi fetch fresh data in the form of simple boolean values, to be displayed on the dash.
+* A python client-server UDP connection between the Pi and an Amazon EC2 Instance
+  * The pi scrapes an IP locator website (https://www.iplocation.net) to send the current latitude and longitude via UDP packets to the Amazon EC2.
+The EC2 instance then receives the location and can return information based on it.
+Currently it is set to return weather information via UDP Packets.
+An RGB LED on the pi returns a different color based on the weather for the day.
+* Proposed Ideas:
+  * The EC2 Instance will have added scraping capabilities to return additional information to the Pi.
+  * We are planning on adding Vanderbilt Baseball results as one such feature.